thelukemccarthy/talks-and-workshops/blockchain-devloper-into/README.md

 ## Setting up a Dev Environment
 You have two options for setting up your development environment for this workshop.
-You can use Batect and Docker or you can install the tools you need on your local machine.
+You can use Batect and Docker or you can install all the tools you need on your local machine.
 I recommend using Batect and Docker setup as it
 * Simplifies installation
 * Simplifies running all the dependencies